Skip to main content

 Frequently Asked Questions

-Homgard is a casual puzzle game with mystery theme.
+Homgard is a casual puzzle game with fantasy and mystery themes.
 Common tags for Homgard include grid-based movement, indie, exploration, narrative, cozy and others.

 Homgard is available on PC and Windows.